MSivonen/IC_BushBuddy/README.md

  4. Pwent 30sec after swap</br>
  To be clear: The timings are NOT first ult+5sec+20sec+30sec.</br>
  Every timer starts when swapped to E formation.</br>
- Max active monsters is set to 2 -> spawn more monsters when only the boss remains.</br>
+ Max active monsters is set to 2 -> spawn more monsters when only the boss remains (this should work with 1, but there's the bug I told you above).</br>
  Cooldown is set to 240sec, because my longest cooldown of the champions used is Turiel's 230 seconds.</br>
  </br>
  </br>